motyim/Jenkins-demo/README.md

  # Jenkins Demo
-simple repo to make an CI on it :)
+simple repo to make demo for CI on it :)